 Sites can also be tied to specific explorers, which can help limit traffic between low-bandwidth segments.
 The site configuration allows a default scan scope to be defined, along with an optional list of excluded scan scopes.
 These fields set the defaults for future scans of this Site.

-By default, your account includes a single Organization, which itself contains a single Site, named Primary.
-The default site cannot be removed, but it can be renamed and have it’s assets purged as necessary.
+By default, your account includes a single organization, which itself contains a single site, named Primary.
+The default site cannot be removed, but it can be renamed and have its assets permanently deleted as necessary.